AdobeDocs/analytics.en/help/technotes/ip-addresses.md

 ## Data collection and FTP IP address blocks

 If your organization prefers to allow specific IP address ranges you can use the following table.
 All of the ranges in this section are included in the above table.
+FTP connections for Data Warehouse and Data Feeds only originate from the London, Oregon, and Singapore locations.

 | Location | IP Range (CIDR Notation) |
 | --- | --- |